neurospin/scripts/2016_sulcal_depth/readme.txt

 In addition, it excludes subject who have less than % tolerance_threshold of their sulci features within mu+/-sigma.
 There are 6 sulci features per sulci on each side.

-create_covar.py
+create_covar_MEGHA.py
-creates two covar files in the MEGHA format first one with the covariates: Gender, Cities, 5 first PCA of the Identity by state matrix and the ICV (from the eTIV of Freesurfer) second one same covariate and adding Handedness (loosing between 100 to 200 subjects in IMAGEN because of missing data).
+creates two covar files in the MEGHA format first one with the covariates: Gender, Cities, 5 first PCA of the Identity by state matrix and the ICV (from the eTIV of Freesurfer) second one same covariate and adding Handedness (loosing 198 subjects in IMAGEN because of missing data).
+Note it takes a long time ~2-5min

 create_sulcus_files.py
 Collect the information output of Morphologist for each subject and assemble it in one file per sulci for each side.
+Note it takes a long time ~10min

 create_pheno.py
 performs the QC using the function available in qc_subjects_sulci.py